samsquire/ideas4/README.md

 You don't start packing people's order until payment was accepted and went through.

-But what tends to be built is that people choreograph different systems by control flow, which can fail for arbitrary reasons.
+But what tends to be built is that people choreograph different systems by control flow, which can fail for arbitrary reasons and means the system isn't very robust.

 # incomplete ideas